-The Head teacher, the English Co-ordinator, and Literacy Governor monitors English termly.
-Having identified priorities, the English Co-ordinator constructs an action plan that forms part of the School Development Plan.
+- (i) The Headteacher, the English Co-ordinator, and Literacy Governor monitor English termly. - (ii) Having identified priorities, the English Co-ordinator constructs an action plan that forms part of the School Development Plan.
 This forms the basis for any monitoring activities and will clearly identify when, who and what is to be monitored and how this will take place e.g. classroom observation, planning scrutiny, work sampling etc.

-Review
+8. Review

-This policy will be reviewed Autumn 2016, alongside the School Development Plan.
+This policy will be reviewed at two year intervals, alongside the School Development Plan.